jollyolliel/FlagQuizPy/README.md

-# Flag Game
-Welcome to the Flag Game!
-This is an interactive game where you guess the country based on its flag.
-The game is built using Python and the Turtle graphics library.
-Follow the instructions below to play the game.

-# How to Play
-* Run the Game: Start by running the Python script.
-A window will open displaying a flag.
-* Guess the Country: Type the name of the country (in lowercase) that you think the flag represents.
-* Earn Points: If you guess correctly, you earn a point, and the flag is removed from the list.
-* If you guess  incorrectly, you lose a life.
-* End of the Game: The game ends when you either guess all the flags correctly or run out of lives.
-* Flags Included
-* The game includes flags from the following countries:

-Germany
-Lithuania
-Spain
-Russia
-Poland
-Indonesia
-Italy
-Scoring
-Correct Guess: +1 point
-Incorrect Guess: -1 life
-You start with 3 lives.

-Game Flow
-Start: The game begins with a screen showing a flag.
-Input: You type in the name of the country.
-Feedback: The game provides feedback on your guess:
-If correct, the flag is removed from the list, and you earn a point.
-If incorrect, you lose a life.
-Repeat: This process repeats until you have either guessed all flags or run out of lives.
-End: The game displays a message indicating whether you won or lost based on your remaining lives and points.
-Running the Game
-Ensure you have Python installed on your system.
-You will also need the Turtle graphics library, which is included in Python's standard library.

-Save the script to a file named flag_game.py.
-Open a terminal or command prompt.
-Navigate to the directory where flag_game.py is saved.
-Run the script using the command: bash
-Αντιγραφή κώδικα
-python flag_game.py
-Example Code
+## Flag Game: Test Your Geographic Skills!

+This is a fun little game written in Python using Turtle Graphics that tests your knowledge of flags from different countries.

+**How to Play:**

+1. Run the script (`python flag_game.py`).
+2. The game will display a flag on the screen.
+3. Type the name of the country (all lowercase) in the input prompt.
+4. If you guess correctly, you earn a point and a new flag will be shown.
+5. If you guess incorrectly, you lose a life.
+The game ends when you lose all your lives.

+**Goal:**

+Guess the flags correctly to earn points and win the game!

+**Features:**

+-   Draws flags of various countries using Turtle Graphics.
+-   Keeps track of your points and lives.
+-   Provides feedback on your guesses.

+**Supported Flags:**

+-   Germany
+-   Lithuania
+-   Spain
+-   Russia
+-   Poland
+-   Indonesia
+-   Italy

+**Future Improvements:**

+-   Add more flags from different countries.
+-   Implement difficulty levels.
+-   Include a timer for an extra challenge.
+-   Display the correct answer after an incorrect guess for learning purposes.

+**Feel free to modify and extend this code to create your own custom flag quiz game!**